| Vol. 23 No. 4

 interest in Bowdoin was its decision to replace student loans

+with grants.
 The Bowdoin Orient also reported that ED applications

 also rose at peer schools.
 Early applications rose by 13 percent